A boy and a girl sit in a classroom and wave to the camera wearing big smiles.

 In Indonesia, primary age children with disabilities are nearly 11 times more likely to be out of school.
 As in many other countries, children with multiple disabilities and visual impairment are among the most disadvantaged and vulnerable to be excluded from quality of education.

-We work with a network of partners – schools, families, community-based programs, orphanages, hospitals, universities, and government to bring life-changing education to children with multiple disabilities and visual impairment in places where there is a great need, but often limited resources.
+We work with a network of local partners – schools, families, community-based programs, orphanages, hospitals, universities, and government to bring life-changing education to children with multiple disabilities and visual impairment in places where there is a great need, but often limited resources.

 Making education possible